davidtchiu/davidtchiu.github.io/teaching/cs240/proj1.planning/index.md

 There are two items of submission:

 1. Make sure that your vision statement, persona, and scenario documents are pushed onto Github (before the 12am deadline).
-Then send me the link to your repository on [canvas](https://canvas.pugetsound.edu).
+Then send me the URL to your repository on [canvas](https://canvas.pugetsound.edu).

 2. Invite me to join your Trello workspace.